ohmegaloceros-boop/freefoodfinder/README.md

 ### Installation

-1. Install all dependencies (root, client, and server):
+1. Clone the repository and install all dependencies:
 ```bash
 npm run install-all
 ```